realm/realm-swift/docs/src/docs.md

 {% endhighlight%}

 {% highlight objective-c %}
+// Inside your [AppDelegate didFinishLaunchingWithOptions:]

-RLMMigrationBlock migrationBlock = ^NSUInteger(RLMMigration *migration, NSUInteger oldSchemaVersion) {
+RLMMigrationBlock migrationBlock = ^NSUInteger(RLMMigration *migration,
-  //Call [RLMMigration enumerateObjects:block:] to enumerate each 'Person' in the Realm [migration enumerateObjects:Person.className block:^(RLMObject *oldObject, RLMObject *newObject) {
-    //Provide the logic for updating the data model on each 'Person' newObject[@"fullName"] = [NSString stringWithFormat:@"%@ %@", oldObject[@"firstName"], oldObject[@"lastName"]];
+                                                 NSUInteger oldSchemaVersion) {
+  // We haven’t migrated anything yet, so oldSchemaVersion == 0 if (oldSchemaVersion < 1) {
+    // Nothing to do!
+    // Realm will automatically detect new properties & removed properties
+    // And will update the schema on disk automatically
     }
-  //Return the new version number.
-Must be higher version than the previous version or an RLMException is thrown return 1;
   }
+  // Return the latest version number (always set manually)
+  // Must be a higher than the previous version or an RLMException is thrown return 1;
+}
 {% endhighlight %}
 </div><!--/highlight-wrapper -->

-2. Call [`[RLMRealm applyMigrationBlock:atPath:error]`](api/Classes/RLMRealm.html#//api/name/applyMigrationBlock:atPath:error:) to apply the migration logic to a Realm.
-In this method, the `atPath` parameter specifies the path to where the Realm is persisted on disk.
-You can retrieve the path for a Realm by calling [`[RLMRealm path]`](api/Classes/RLMRealm.html#//api/name/path) on an RLMRealm instance.
+At the very minimum, all we need to do is `return 1;` to indicate the that the schema has been upgraded (automatically) by Realm.
+_N.B._ The version number returned can be either an integer (version) or timestamp (epoch).
+We recommend you set it manually in the code as it defines the current version of the schema your app is using.
+While you must manually return the version number to the app at the end of your migration block, note that Realm takes care of updating the scham version number inside the realm on disk.

+While this is the minimal acceptable migration, we probably want to use this block to prefill the “fullName” property with something more meaningful.
+Within the migration block we can call [`[RLMMigration enumerateObjects:block:]`](api/Classes/RLMMigration.html#//api/name/enumerateObjects:block:) to enumerate each Realm Object of a certain type, and apply any necessary migration logic.
+Notice how for each enumeration the existing RLMObject instance is accessed via an `oldObject` variable, and the updated instance is accessed via `newObject`:

 <div class="highlight-wrapper">